 PBS' "Frontline" recently brought together a group of international experts in conflict reporting to talk about new challenges and needs in the field.
 The network also recorded the event, and has just made available online polished videos of lively conversations between journalists and advocates from Current TV, the New York Times, the Committee, Protect Journalists and others.
 More »

 For journalists sorting fact from myth as they cover the story of 2009 H1N1, there's now a one-stop resource for you online.
-Compiled by the Nieman Foundation at Harvard University, "Covering Pandemic Flu" provides resources written by journalists for journalists ...
+"Covering Pandemic Flu" provides resources written by journalists for journalists ...
 More »

 Was there a Twitter revolution in Iran?
 To Iason Athanasiadis, an independent journalist whose detention there sparked a global uproar that culminated in his release, the answer comes quickly: No. More »